stopitsgingertime/digital-garden-jekyll-template/_notes/flaneur.md

 Though the flaneur, in their dedication to leisured seriousness, represents a certain kind of amateur, the fact that they are depicted as being solitary and apart-from-the-crowd is in contrast with the ideal social circulation of [[enthusiasm|enthusiastic affect]] that modern amateurism represents, in the context of [[knowledge communities]] and internet cultures.

 But a phrase specifically used in relation to the flaneur, by Benjamin in others, is “amateur detective.”
 The flaneur was a “man of leisure […] who turned his overdeveloped sensibilities to dwell on mysteries and telling details” (Shaya 2004) and it is this active, invested “detective” sensibility that offsets the non-amateurish tendencies of the flaneur to represent a kind of urban detachment.

+## Sources

+*Shaya, Gregory.
+“The Flâneur, the Badaud, and the Making of a Mass Public in France, circa 1860-1910.”
+American Historical Review, Feb.
+2004.*